MSc Optoelectronic and Quantum Technologies

 This programme comprises 11 core units, followed by a substantial research project, starting during the second term and completed during the summer.
 Your project may be based at the University or with industrial partners.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Optoelectronic and Quantum Technologies.

 On completion of the taught phase, you will undertake a research project working with academics within QETLabs and the Smart Internet Lab on real world research problems using our state-of-the-art facilities, including our nanofabrication cleanroom and optical laboratories.

 Applicants must hold/achieve an upper second-class degree (or international equivalent) in a numerate physical science or engineering discipline.
-Candidates with a lower class of degree, equivalent qualifications or relevant work experience may be admitted if they can demonstrate their potential for higher degree work.
+Candidates with a lower class of degree, equivalent qualifications may be admitted if they can demonstrate their potential for higher degree work.
 Unfortunately, applicants with an engineering background in Aerospace, Mechanical, Civil and Automation Engineering will not be considered suitable for this programme.